RyanWestwood/Artificial-Intelligence/README.md

 3. You're ready to play!

 ## Playing the Game
-In Carlo's Dungeon Crusade, you control a hero as they move through various dungeons.
+In Carlo's Dungeon Crusade, you control a hero as they move through the dungeon.
 Your goal is to defeat all the bosses to win the game.

 ### Controls
 * Move left: `Left Arrow`